ggabbiani/OFL/orthodocs/artifacts/t-nut.md

 the opening of the T-slot

 __size__
-2d size in the form [with,length], the height being calculated from «thickness».
+2d size in the form [width,length], the height being calculated from «thickness».
 The resulting bounding box is: `[width, ∑ thickness, length]`